 - For those parents who work in professions that involve a lot of traveling, it is preferred that you choose the CBSE Board.
 CBSE is the preferred certification across India.
 CBSE Schools are more in number and can help your child get admission to a similar board without any hassles.
 The innumerable schools affiliated with the CBSE board indeed give an upper hand to CBSE in the ICSE vs. CBSE discussions.

 CBSE Vs ICSE: Grading System

 - CBSE offers an alphabetical grading system while ICSE evaluates its students in the form of a score.

-Looking at the differences as mentioned above, between ICSE and CBSE Boards, the mystery of choosing an education board can be easily solved.
-While ICSE can help your child in the development of his core personality traits, hone his skills, CBSE can help achieve his career goals.
+Looking at the differences mentioned above, between ICSE and CBSE Boards, the mystery of choosing an education board can be easily solved.
+While ICSE can help your child in the development of his core personality traits and hone his skills, CBSE can help him achieve his career goals.
 Parents also need to consider other factors when choosing a school by looking at the differences between CBSE and ICSE education boards.
 These include schools that promote online learning, reading, performing arts, sports, and a relevant curriculum that can help attain your child his learning objectives.
 Parents also need to take a calculated move and focus on the quality of education imparted when choosing an education board.